Occasional Lectures and Short-term Consultations

 2. Obtain a letter from your UMN faculty mentor or department head recommending the activity and explaining how it would enhance your program.

-3. Meet with an ISSS advisor during walk-in hours or make an appointment.
-Bring the following:
+3. Walk-in hours or make an appointment.

 • A letter from the institution, company, or person offering the employment